alegaio7/WebPdfSigner/README.md

 ## Installation

-Build the solution and run the generated .msi installer.
+Build the solution in release mode and run the generated .msi installer.

-The setup package installs the desktop module and configures it to autorun after user login.
+The setup package installs the desktop module and configures it to autorun after Windows login.

 The setup also installs a couple of certificates needed for SSL communication between the desktop module and the page from the web project.

-After the module is installed and running, launch the web project, upload a PDF and click the Sign button.
+After the module is installed and running, launch the web project, upload a PDF and click the "Sign file" button.
 Select a certificate from the list and that's it, wait for the signed PDF file is prepared for downloading.

 ## Blog post
 There's a blog post detailing all the stuff about this project, from its internal workings to the build and installation procedures.
-You can find it at https://alegaio.blogspot.com/2022/10/digitally-sign-pdf-files-using-browser.html
+You can find it at https://www.alexgaio.com/post/signing-pdf-files-from-a-web-application

 ## License